-New: Hosted page (UK only)
+New: Hosted page

 A new, improved, version of the hosted payment page.
 The hosted page includes an improved payment authorisation flow and other new features.